Data model

 bay_id int unsigned Reference to rack

-responsible varchar(255) Internal responsible of this equipment
+responsible varchar(255) Internal responsible of this peripheral

-address_ip varchar(255) IP Adress of the equipment
+address_ip varchar(255) IP address of the peripheral

 domain varchar(255) General domain where it fits to (IT, OT, IOT, etc.)